 \subsection{Today ($z=0$): {Flatter SFR-stellar mass relation than at $z>0$}}

-{The middle panel of} Fig. \ref{fig:stellarssfr} also compares our synthetic population to that obtained with other simulations \citep[TNG, Illustris and Eagle,][]{2024MNRAS.528.4891G} in light yellow with the same linestyles (solid for SF and dashed for quenched limit).
-Our average simulated SFR-stellar mass relation slope {about 0.7} matches that of SDSS contrary to the other simulations {(slopes about 1)}. {The same is true for the zeropoints.} However, \citet{2024MNRAS.528.4891G} split their sample between satellite and central galaxies.
-Still the slopes obtained for central galaxies match even less SDSS ones and are not shown for clarity.
-Actually, \citet{2024MNRAS.528.4891G} and \citet{2020ApJ...902...75L} both agree than the simple central-satellite dichotomy cannot account for the difference in quenching as there is a competition between internal and environmental processes.
-We note though that their slope is in better agreement with SDSS surveys like MaNGA with a slope {about 0.9} (yellow solid line and open diamond) that includes higher redshift galaxies.
-This is probably due to a steepening of the slope with the redshift \citep{2019MNRAS.482.1557S} as again reverting to a survey of low-$z$ galaxies like that of \citet{2019ApJS..244...24L} favors less steep slopes {about 0.7} (light blue line).
+{The middle panel of} Fig. \ref{fig:stellarssfr} also compares our synthetic population to that obtained with other simulations \citep[TNG, Illustris, and Eagle;][]{2024MNRAS.528.4891G} in light yellow with the same line styles (solid for SF and dashed for quenched limit).
+Our average simulated SFR--stellar mass relation slope {about 0.7} matches that of SDSS, contrary to the other simulations {(slopes of about 1)}. {The same is true for the zero points.} However, \citet{2024MNRAS.528.4891G} split their sample between satellite and central galaxies.
+Even so, the slopes obtained for the central galaxies match the SDSS values less closely, and are not shown for clarity. \citet{2024MNRAS.528.4891G} and \citet{2020ApJ...902...75L} both agree that the simple central-satellite dichotomy cannot account for the difference in quenching as there is a competition between internal and environmental processes.
+We note though that their slope is in better agreement with the SDSS surveys such as MaNGA with a slope of {about 0.9} (solid yellow line and open diamond) that includes higher-redshift galaxies.
+This is probably due to a steepening of the slope with the redshift \citep{2019MNRAS.482.1557S} as again reverting to a survey of low-$z$ galaxies, for example that of \citet{2019ApJS..244...24L}, favors slopes that are less steep ({about 0.7;} light blue line).

-\subsection{Today ($z=0$): {Stronger quenching probability of low than high mass galaxies in cluster inner cores}}
+\subsection{Today ($z=0$): {Stronger quenching probability of low-mass than high-mass galaxies in cluster inner cores}}